 Conversion Services.
-When a customer purchases one of our systems, we convert their existing data to the purchased system.
+When a client purchases or leases one of our systems, we convert their existing data to the new system.
 Our knowledge of hospital data processing, in conjunction with extensive in-house technical expertise, allows us to accomplish this task in a cost effective manner.
 When we install a new system, the data conversion has already occurred so that the system is immediately operational.
-Our goal is for each customer to be productive day one in order to eliminate time and money wasted on the costly and inefficient task of maintaining the same data on parallel systems.
+Our goal is for each client to be productive day one in order to eliminate time and money wasted on the costly and inefficient task of maintaining the same data on parallel systems.
 Our services also relieve the hospital staff of the time-consuming burden of data conversion.
-The conversion process is the initial phase of our LikeMind support model.
+The conversion process is the initial phase of our LikeMind client experience.

 Training.
-In order to integrate the new system and to ensure its success, we spend approximately sixteen weeks providing individualized training onsite at each customer's facility.
-We provide one to one hardware and software application training for all hospital users, including staff members and healthcare providers, during all hospital shifts.
-We employ nurses, medical technicians, and providers along with our technical training staff in order to help us communicate more effectively with our customers during the training process.
-This training phase is also part of the LikeMind support model that is provided to all of our customers.
+In order to integrate the new system and to ensure its success, we spend approximately sixteen weeks providing individualized training at each client's facility prior to the go-live date.
+We provide hardware and software application training for all hospital users, including staff members and healthcare providers, during all hospital shifts.
+We employ nurses, medical technicians, and providers along with our technical training staff in order to help us communicate more effectively with our clients during the training process.
+This training phase is also part of the LikeMind client experience that is provided to all of our clients.

-Customers, Sales and Marketing
+Clients, Sales and Marketing

 Target Markets.
-The target market for our acute care EHR systems consists of community hospitals of 300 or fewer acute care beds, with a primary focus on hospitals with 100 or fewer acute care beds.
-In the United States, there are approximately 4,100 community hospitals with 300 or fewer acute care beds, with approximately 2,600 of these having 100 or fewer acute care beds.
+The target market for our acute care EHR systems consists of community hospitals with less than 200 acute care beds, with a primary focus on hospitals with 100 or fewer acute care beds.
+In the United States, there are approximately 3,500 community hospitals with less than 200 or fewer acute care beds, with approximately 2,500 of these having 100 or fewer acute care beds.
 In addition, we market our products to small specialty hospitals in the United States that focus on discrete medical areas such as behavioral health, surgery, rehabilitation and long-term acute care.
-As of the date of the filing of this Annual Report on Form 10-K, we have installed our systems in over 950 facilities in 49 states and the District of Columbia.
-Approximately 95% of our existing customers are hospitals with 100 or fewer acute care beds, while approximately 99% of our existing customers are hospitals with 200 or fewer acute care beds.
+As of the date of the filing of this Annual Report on Form 10-K, our companies currently support approximately 1,100 acute care facilities across the United States.
+Approximately 94% of our existing acute care clients are hospitals with fewer than 100 acute care beds, while approximately 99% of our existing acute care clients are hospitals with 200 or fewer acute care beds.

-The target market for our post-acute care EHR solution consists of approximately 13,750 long-term care and skilled nursing facilities in the United States.
-In addition, through a strategic relationship with Medtelligent, we are able to market an EHR for assisted living facilities to our clients and potential clients who operate these facilities in conjunction with post-acute care operations.
-As of the date of this filing, we have installed our post-acute care EHR solution in approximately 3,300 facilities in 49 states.
+The target market for our post-acute care EHR solution consists of over 15,000 long-term care and skilled nursing facilities in the United States.
+In addition, through a strategic relationship with Medtelligent, we are able to market an EHR for assisted living facilities creating add-on sales opportunities in our direct client base and new sales opportunities across the broader senior living market.
+As of the date of this filing, we have our post-acute care EHR solution installed in approximately 3,400 facilities across the United States.

-The target market for our business management, consulting and managed information technology services consists of small to mid-size hospitals in the United States.
+The expanded target market for our TruBridge services consists of small to mid-size hospitals in the United States.
 There are approximately 4,100 of these hospitals of 300 beds or less.
-In addition, we are now marketing our services to post-acute care facilities in the United States, of which there are approximately 13,750.
-As of the date of this filing, there are 864 healthcare providers who use our business management services, 320 who use our managed information technology services, and 223 who use our consulting services.
+As of the date of this filing, there are over 200 healthcare providers who use our accounts receivable management or private pay services, approximately 550 providers who use our managed information technology services, and approximately 600 providers who use our RCM solutions.
+In addition, we are now marketing our services to post-acute care facilities, of which there are over 15,000 in the United States.